Century mark! UConn women win 100th straight game - News 12 Now

 UConn: This was the Huskies 10th game this season against a team in the current Top 25, but only two of those games have come since Jan.
 1. UConn faces one more ranked opponent, when they visit No. 22 South Florida to close out the regular season. … Of the 100 games, 59 have been decided by more than 40 points.
 Only two (Florida State and Maryland) were fewer than 10-point wins.

-South Carolina: The Gamecocks came into the game scoring an average of 77 points a game and giving up just 54.9.
-The Gamecocks came into the game 5-0 against ranked opponents this season. … They were 0-4 against UConn. … Wilson finished with 17 points to lead the Gamecocks.
+South Carolina: The Gamecocks came into the game scoring an average of 77 points and giving up just 54.9.
+The Gamecocks entered 5-0 against ranked opponents this season. … They were 0-4 against UConn. … Wilson finished with 17 points to lead the Gamecocks, followed by Coates with 10.

 KISS THE RINGS: It was alum night for the Huskies.
 Joining Bird, Stewart, Moore and Charles were Kalana Greene, Caroline Doty, Asjha Jones and Morgan Tuck.
 Bria Hartley, who just gave birth a few weeks ago to her first child, also was in the crowd.
 Rebecca Lobo was in Gampel Pavilion as well, working for ESPN.